APDS is inherited in an autosomal dominant manner, meaning that a person needs a pathalogical variant from only one parent to have it themselves. 1-4

 According to Nicholas Hartog, MD “Patients may have multiple complications though lack of a unified diagnosis.”

-Some individuals may be misdiagnoised with other primary immunodeficiencies such as Common Variable Immune Deficiency (CVID) or Hyper IgM Syndromes.
+Some individuals may have been initially diagnosed with other primary immunodeficiencies such as Common Variable Immune Deficiency (CVID) or Hyper IgM Syndromes.

-Individuals whose main symptoms are autoimmune cytopenias, lymphandenopathy, splenomegaly, hepatomegaly, nodular lymphoid hyperplasia or lymphoma may be misdiagnosed with hematological disorders such as Autoimmune Lymphoproliferative Syndrome (ALPS), Evans syndrome, or simply refractory cytopenias.
+Individuals whose main symptoms are autoimmune cytopenias, lymphandenopathy, splenomegaly, hepatomegaly, nodular lymphoid hyperplasia or lymphoma may have been initially diagnosed with hematological disorders such as Autoimmune Lymphoproliferative Syndrome (ALPS), Evans syndrome, or simply refractory cytopenias.

 As there is a 50% chance of APDS being passed from parent to child, family members of patients with APDS should also be genetically tested.